ShawonC/arch-city-cmr-app/frontend/README.md

 # CMR-Client

 ## Getting Started
-- run "npm install" to download all dependencies.
+- Run "npm install" to download all dependencies.
+- Run "npm start" to run the app in the development mode
-- If you are new to React, read the "React Docs" documentation
+- If you are new to React, read the [React Docs](https://facebook.github.io/create-react-app/docs/getting-started) documentation

 ## Clear my record
 The planning doc for this project: https://docs.google.com/document/d/1k1rMepmTuitQGhJRTYo90jgaCXazj7RT801871MmOFo/edit?usp=sharing